pyccel/pyccel/docs/classes.md

 ==151606== For lists of detected and suppressed errors, rerun with: -s ==151606== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0
 ```

-## Class Methods

--   Pyccel now supports Class Methods and Interfaces.
--   In Pyccel, class attributes can be initialised within any method of the class.
--   Pyccel enables classes to be passed as arguments to methods and functions and returned with modified data.

 ### - Python Example